azsprague/Financial-Organization-System/README.md

 future.
 Chiefly, the system is designed to work around VT Student Engineer's Council type funds (at least in the way the system formats them).
 I hope to change this to be more flexible with other fund types.
 Additionally, the system only runs with a supplied script file which is useful for multiple commands, however having a line-by-line input could be beneficial.

+Other features planned include:
+- Informing the user when a fund is almost expired / has expired
+- Informing the user when a fund is empty
+- Not allowing the user to add a purchase to an empty fund